Saturday, August 1, 2020 · 16 min read

 Having recorded such a curve of the data, the customer can verify the product according to the design, the power rating, the timing of the work procedures, the work time, and more – finally, gain the knowledge supporting the further improvement of the products.

-The testing demonstrated the flexibility and ease of use of the Dewesoft data acquisition systems, and the power of the SIRIUS DAQ system with customized front-end, and the custom-made product, TEST-BOX-HV-10A.
+The testing demonstrated the flexibility and ease of use of the Dewesoft data acquisition systems, the power of the SIRIUS DAQ system with customized front-end, and the custom-made product, TEST-BOX-HV-10A.

-In comparison with the data acquisition device previously used by the customer, the Dewesoft SIRIUS DAQ device is much smaller in size, more flexible, and the included Dewesoft DAQ software is much easier to use.
+In comparison with the data acquisition device previously used by the customer, the Dewesoft SIRIUS DAQ device is much smaller in size, and more flexible, and the included Dewesoft DAQ software is much easier to use.
 The Dewesoft solution measures all signals in one time-axis, facilitating and thus simplifying the customer analysis of the data.

 The customer also benefited from the Dewesoft flexibility and in case more channels are needed in the future, the ease of expansion.
 Overall connectivity is strengthened as BSH China already has other Dewesoft data acquisition systems in use, and as the headquarters of BSH in Europe is using Dewesoft, test data can now be easily shared and compared.